EntropyWorks/openstack-automation/README.md

 openstack-automation
 ====================

+**Note:** This is a fork from [openstack-automation](https://github.com/CSSCorp/openstack-automation.git "openstack-automation").
+I did this because I believe that JSON is not a good choice for configuration by humans.
+JSON is great for passing between services that are parsed by machines.

+***

 Openstack deployment using saltstack

 There are several methods for automated deployment of openstack cluster.
 In this blog we attempt to do it using [saltstack](http://docs.saltstack.com/ "Saltstack").
 There is almost no coding involved and it can be easily maintained.
 Above all it is as easy as talking to your servers and asking them to configure themselves.